ivnvxd/pyquest/markdown/13_databases.md

 conn.close()
 ```

-#### PostgreSQL <a id="postgresql"></a>
+### PostgreSQL <a id="postgresql"></a>

-PostgreSQL, often simply called Postgres, is an advanced, open-source relational database management system (RDBMS) known for its robustness, scalability, and compliance with SQL standards.
+_PostgreSQL_, often simply called Postgres, is an advanced, open-source relational database management system (RDBMS) known for its robustness, scalability, and compliance with SQL standards.
 It offers a sophisticated and powerful set of features designed to handle a wide range of workloads, from single machines to data warehouses or Web services with many concurrent users.

 _Key Features of PostgreSQL:_